-Applicants to the Ph.D. in Media and Information Studies are expected to have a Masters in Communication or a comparable field.
-Applications are reviewed by the M.I.S.
+Applicants to the Ph.D. in Information and Media are expected to have a Masters in Communication or a comparable field.
+Applications are reviewed by the I.M.
 Steering Committee.
 This is a competitive review with applicants ranked among all that apply for a given year.
 Admission is for Fall semester only.
 The review of applications begins December 1 with later applications considered until at least February 1.
 Application Deadline is Jan.
 1.

 Step 1: Complete the Online MSU Graduate School Application

 The fee is $50 and can be paid with credit card, check (US funds), or money order (see application for details).
 Please remember to write down the application ID number for you will need this for the next step.

 Step 2: When you receive your email confirmation of receipt of the MSU Graduate Application you will also receive a link to the MSU Graduate Application Portal.
 Please link to this portal and create your MSU Graduate Application account.